ngitofficial/CodeGenie-G412-PS25/README.md

-# 🔮 CodeGenie — Your AI-Powered Coding Companion in VS Code 🪄
+# 🌟 CodeGenie — Your AI-Powered Coding Companion in VS Code🌟

 CodeGenie is your personal coding genie — living right inside VS Code!
 It listens to your prompt (like _“Create a Flask login API”_), thinks deeply, and writes syntactically correct, context-aware code — in real time.